Wednesday, September 24, 2014

 “Do you have a big backyard?” the elephant asked in a deep voice.

 “Yes, in fact we have a whole acre where we could play!”
 Tina said.
+“I bet you’re tired of the large crowds or standing on your head!
+I’m much nicer than the Circus Trainer who cracks his whip.”

 The elephant roared and stamped his feet on the train car, shaking the entire train on the tracks.

-Instead, Charley slipped through the window of Tina’s bedroom and landed right on her bed.
-Then Tina crawled through the window and climbed on Charley’s back—he was softer than a pillow.
-Two seconds later, the entire bed crumbled onto the floor, causing a crack in the wall.
+When the circus reached Tina’s house, all the animals except Charley crept quietly into the backyard.
+Instead, Charley slipped through Tina’s bedroom window and landed right on her bed.
+It crumbled and triggered a crack in the wall.
+Tina didn’t care.
+She crawled through the window and climbed on Charley’s back—he was softer than a pillow.

 Copyright 2015 Jennifer Waters